adrin-mukherjee/DelayedEventProcessor/README.md

 In short, the body must contain the "triggerAt" field which in turn, must carry an ISO-8601 formatted timestamp along with zone offset.

-The function can be configured with the following environment variables:
-- REGION: AWS region code (defaults to ap-south-1)
-- TARGET_LAMBDA_ARN: ARN of the Amazon EventBridge rule target.
-This function assumes another Lambda target
-- RULE_PREFIX: The prefix used to create Amazon EventBridge rules (defaults to 'delayed_exec_rule_').
-If the prefix changes, the IAM policies will also have to change

 The function performs the following steps:
 - Generates a correlation ID
 - Retrieves the future timestamp from "triggerAt" field and generated a cron expression